 Security Policies

-This article details the different security policy options in the Security menu.
+This article details the different security policy options in the Security menu, including password policies, account lockout policies, session duration settings, and multi-factor authentication (MFA) policies.

 Introduction to security policies